intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `deploy-mode`: set it to `client` when running programs on k8s-client mode.
 * `--conf spark.driver.host`: the localhost for the driver pod.
 * `--conf spark.pyspark.driver.python`: set the activate Python location in __Client Container__ as the driver's Python environment.
-* `--conf spark.pyspark.python`: set the Python location in conda archive as each executor's Python environment.
+* `--conf spark.pyspark.python`: set the Python location in the conda archive as each executor's Python environment.

 #### 7.2.2 K8s Cluster

-* On the __Develop Node__:
+Before running the example on `k8s-cluster` mode in the __Client Container__, you should:

 1. Upload the conda archive to NFS:
     ```bash
-    docker cp <containerID>:/path/to/environment.tar.gz /bigdl/nfsdata
+    cp /path/to/environment.tar.gz /bigdl/nfsdata
     ```
-2. Upload the example Python file to NFS:
+2. Upload the Python script (`train.py` in our example) to NFS:
     ```bash
     cp /path/to/train.py /bigdl/nfsdata
     ```
-3. Upload the extra Python dependency files to NFS:
+3. Upload the extra Python dependency files (`model.py` in our example) to NFS:
     ```bash
     cp /path/to/model.py /bigdl/nfsdata
     ```